-An increase in effort from parents/carers to complete a full application
+High effort required from parents/carers to complete the full application

 Our research findings suggest…